 Obtaining a SUN takes normally takes around 1-3 months requiring the bank to perform due diligence on your business.
 Some banks may have revenue thresholds you need to hit in order to qualify - typically around £2 million in yearly turnover.

 By using a Bacs approved bureau your minimum contract term would be 1-3 years, depending on the provider and normally requires a setup fee of £500-1,000 pounds, along with a yearly fee per company of around £150-250 pounds.

-A Bacs approved bureau isn’t charging for the actual bank transfer, this is charged by your bank directly even though they aren’t involved in the payment submission (expect something between 8p to 25p per line + file charge).
+A Bacs approved bureau isn’t charging for the actual bank transfer, this is charged by your bank directly, even though they aren’t involved in the payment submission (expect something between 8p to 25p per line + file charge).

-Running your payroll payments through a Bacs bureau might be the perfect option if you have a stable amount of employees.
-However, the system is decades old and there may be better alternatives out there for you:
+Running your payroll payments through a Bacs bureau might be the perfect option if you have a stable amount of employees who get the same payment every month.
+However, the system is decades old and there may be better alternatives out there for you including: